vikumsw/vikumsw.github.io/blog/data_readiness/index.md

   * Are there privacy or legal constraints on the accessibility of the recorded data, have ethical constraints been alleviated?
   * Limitations on access due to topology.
 * For data to arrive at C1, then it would have all above considerations dealt with.
-* C1 Data rediness level : Data is ready to be loaded into analysis software, or it can be made available for others to access.
+* C1 data readiness level : Data is ready to be loaded into analysis software, or it can be made available for others to access.
 It is machine readable and ethical procedures for data handling have been addressed.
 * Band C contains data accessibility related challenges : “data munging” or “data wrangling”, ethical and legal challenges to be solved to move it to C1(Accessible Data).

 ### Band B : Band B is about the faithfulness and representation of the data.